Justice was far from served, but Eric Tough has bragging rights and the Insurance Corporation of B.C. had its head handed to it.

-The provincial court decision in Tough versus ICBC handed down last week and the story hit the local news media in short order.
+The provincial court decision in Tough versus ICBC handed down last week (Link to the case: Tough v.
+ICBC and Gannon, 2010 BCPC 307) and the story hit the local news media in short order.
 The story makes for compelling news.
 It is classic David and Goliath tale, with a legally unrepresented 17-year-old pitted against the awesome power of the ICBC.

 The slingshot and stone came in the form of the principled tenacity of the 17-year-old’s stepfather, Bob Enns.
 I will nutshell the story for those of you with your heads in the sand.